steveturbek/Designing-Interactive-SVGs-with-AI/README.md

 ## What was Flash and why did it matter?

 Flash was a program that made animations that ran in the web browsers of the 90's and early 2000's.
 By working quickly and consistently across browsers (a huge problem of the time), it enabled designers to deliver a beautiful experience.
 It was the only way to deliver video and music streams, and became wildly popular, to the point that entire websites would simply be a flash file.

-This was controversial, and it was ultimately 'killed' by Steve Jobs by excluding it from the iPhone.
+Flash had a visual style that defined 1990s websites, for better and worse.
+Like any tool that empowers many people, it became associated with cheaply written web games and cartoons.
+When Steve Jobs killed Flash for being a ["closed system"](https://en.wikipedia.org/wiki/Thoughts_on_Flash) LOL, and not for competing with the App store.

 For all its flaws, Flash was a designer's program, and there has not been a replacement.
 Flash empowered designers to lay out scenes and animations with drawing tools and interactivity, without requiring programming knowledge.
 When Flash was killed, complex JavaScript-driven websites took over, which effectively meant the web became the domain of programmers rather than visual designers.
+The web changed from wacky personal experiences to a more professional, some would say banal, standard.

 I was never a Flash designer/developer.
 Like many 90's kid designers, I learned programming in a program called Macromedia Director, most famous for making interactive CD-ROMs, which, I swear, were a big deal.
 I used its "Shockwave" web framework to make interactive games and experiences.
 Sadly, none are visible on today's technology.